shapescience/shapescience.xyz/content/post/creating-a-super-ellipsis-shaped-table.md

 spline = msp.add_spline(fit_points)
 ```

-**Et voilà!** We can view the results in libreCAD - in red a standard ellipsis, in white our superellipsis with $p=2.5$, using the correct $a$ and $b$ corresponding to the table's size:
+**Et voilà!** We can view the results in [libreCAD](https://librecad.org/) - in red a standard ellipsis, in white our superellipsis with $p=2.5$, 1024 samples, using the correct $a$ and $b$ corresponding to the table's size:

 {{< figure width=800 src="/images/super-ellipsis/librecad-superellipsis-shape-vs-ellipsis.png" caption="Super-ellipsis (white) and Ellipse (red) in libreCAD.">}}

+> We could have checked we're approximating the curve closely enough, but it looked overkill...
+The real issue we could have faced is that some tools don't support splines, and require using circular arcs instead...
+Dealing with this would have required just a little more work.

+## Final result
 While we decided the table legs we wanted, the carpenter confirmed it would all work out.
 After a couple of weeks the table arrived!

 ![Super-ellipsis table](/images/super-ellipsis/table-super-ellipsis.jpg)